InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/IterateRegionWithWriteAccess/Documentation.rst

-Iterate Region In Image With Write Access
+Iterate Region in Image With Write Access
 =========================================

 .. index::